-Hopefully, the fire and consequences were a wakeup call for United States Steel to implement a strong plan to achieve ongoing compliance with air quality standards at its Mon Valley facilities.
+Hopefully, the fire and its consequences were a wake-up call for United States Steel to implement a strong plan to achieve ongoing compliance with air quality standards at its Mon Valley facilities.
 Even before the fire new and more demanding coke oven regulations were in discussion at ACHD.

 An answer to the noncompliance and community pollution complaints may be at least partially the new U.S. Steel upgrade proposal announced May 2, 2019.
 Procedurally, the plan will require permits, which will accompany public comment periods.